-Cottagecore became a hashtag around 2018, and boomed as an internet phenomenon in large part due to the pandemic-related stay-at-home orders that became a reality for people around the world in 2020.
+Cottagecore became a hashtag around 2018 and quickly boomed as an internet phenomenon.
 Cottagecore influencers fetishize country life, creating dreamy pastoral imagery that allows their followers to teleport themselves into an escapist oasis built to counteract the pressures of modern life.
 It’s the stuff of flowy prairie dresses and sourdough starters, of hand-dried wildflower arrangements and hand-stitched quilts strewn on antique beds, of handmade pies cooling in open windows with the sun shining in.
 In an era where just about everybody wishes they had a bucolic getaway, Cottagecore brings the stylized movie set dream of a fairytale cottage in some magical woods or an enchanted English countryside meadow to you, wherever you are.

-But what The New York Times called a “budding aesthetic movement” at the start of the Covid pandemic and Vox branded “the aesthetic where quarantine is romantic instead of terrifying” is in fact nothing new.
+But what The New York Times called a “budding aesthetic movement” is in fact nothing new.
 It’s just the latest iteration of an age-old nostalgia for an agricultural life that humans routinely long for when human invention or social change accelerates the pace of modern life.
 The Arts and Crafts movement of the 19th and 20th centuries was a reaction to the Industrial Revolution and Victorian-era opulence.
 The countercultural movement of the 1960s and its back-to-nature, DIY ethos that carried into the 1970s was in part a rejection of capitalism.